snowbillr/blog/_drafts/buttons-in-phaser-3.md

 }
 ```

 Great!
 Everything that makes our `TextButton` a `TextButton` now lives inside the `TextButton` class.
-When we instantiate, we tell it what we want to happen when it is clicked, which is our Scene's concern, not our Button's.
+It knows how to change transition between its interaction state, as well as when to call the callback function that's passed in through its constructor.
+What that callback does is not a concern to the `TextButton`, but rather to our Scene.

 ### Adding Another TextButton

 So let's put all this abstraction to good use.
 Let's add another button to our scene that will subtract one from our click count.
+We'll rework some of the code in our Scene here as well:

 ```javascript
 import { TextButton } from '../game-objects/text-button';